 The nonrefundable portion of a tax credit is the part of the tax credit that covers what you owe in taxes.
 If you have a refundable tax credit of $3,500 and you owe $3,000 in taxes, then $3,000 is the nonrefundable portion of that tax credit.
 Conversely, the refundable portion of the tax credit is $500.

 • 13.
-Enter your total deposits for the quarter as well as any overpayments you made in previous quarters.
+Enter your total deposits for the quarter, as well as any overpayments you made in previous quarters and overpayments applied from Form 941-X, 941-X (PR), or 944-X filed in the current quarter.

 • Never make an entry on both line 14 and line 15; those lines are for opposite purposes, so both can’t be true.